-But being part of a fraternity or sorority involves leadership, philanthropy, volunteering, and other important skills hiring managers seek when recruiting new graduates.
+Being part of a fraternity or sorority involves leadership, philanthropy, volunteering, and other important skills employers seek when recruiting new graduates.

-Here are four ways to highlight the skills and experience you learned through your sorority or fraternity on your resume:
+There are four ways you can highlight the skills and experience you learned through your sorority or fraternity on your resume.

-Including your Greek life in your professional work experience section can be a great way to boost your employability and market your skills if:
+Including Greek life in your experience section can be a great way to boost your employability and market your skills if:

-- You don’t have enough relevant experience to list in your resume
+- You don’t have enough work experience to list in your resume

 - You’re writing a grad school resume and have honors from your time in a fraternity or sorority

-- You held a significant position in your fraternity or sorority and are able to write three to five bullet points about your Greek life experience that highlight hard skills and professional accomplishments
+- You held a significant position in your fraternity or sorority and are able to write three to five bullet points about your Greek life experience that highlight hard skills and notable accomplishments

 Fraternities and sororities are often engaged in extracurricular activities and volunteer work in their local community.

 From raising money for charities to volunteering at soup kitchens, you’ve likely done it all.
-These activities display great soft skills that hiring managers love, and might be a way to convince employers to bring you in for an interview if you’re a new graduate with little work experience.
+These activities display hard and soft skills that hiring managers love, and might be a way to convince employers to bring you in for an interview if you’re a new graduate with little work experience.

-Putting your Greek life experience in a section dedicated to extracurricular or volunteering activities is a great option if:
+Putting your Greek life experience among your extracurricular or volunteer work activities is a great option if:

 - You didn’t hold a significant position in your fraternity or sorority